-Come and enjoy a day with Dave Norman experimenting in this ancient Japanese technique of glazing and firing pottery
+Come and enjoy an exciting workshop experimenting in this ancient Japanese RAKU technique of glazing and firing pottery.

 Exciting and fast moving, using heat, sawdust, fire and smoky bins, this stunning firing technique is irresistible and very much in vogue.

 Raku firing is unique and one of the most dramatic and exciting ways to fire pottery.
 It was developed in Japan in the 16th century for the Japanese tea ceremony.
-The pieces are glazed with copper based hand created glazes, dried and put directly into a hot kiln outside for half an hour at a temperature of approximately 1000°c.
-They are then put into a reduction chamber – a nest of sawdust covered with a metal cover - and this atmosphere and temperature changes (‘redox’) produces the wonderfully colourful, lustrous copper, blue and green finish aswell as the naked Raku white crackle glazes, associated with Raku Pottery.
+The pieces are glazed with copper based glazes, dried and put directly into a hot kiln outside for half an hour at a temperature of approximately 1000°c.
+They are then put into a reduction chamber – a nest of sawdust covered with a metal cover - and this atmosphere and temperature changes ‘reduce the oxygen content in the glazes and clay’ producing the wonderfully colourful, lustrous copper, blue and green finishes associated with Raku Pottery.

-Please bring: Your materials money as detailed above.
+Please bring: Your £25 materials money as detailed above.
 The tutor will provide a number of biscuit fired pieces ready to be decorated in the Raku style.
-Please bring a medium sized container and some bubble wrap in which to take your pots home and wear old clothes that do not contain nylon.
+Please bring some bubble wrap & bag to take home your pots home and wear old clothes that do not contain nylon.
 A cotton apron will be useful.
 Please tie any long hair back.
-Wear layers if cold weather as we will be working outside (under cover as necessary) and you may become hot if you spend time near the kiln.
-If you wish to bring bisque pots to fire this is possible at the end of the day with an additional charge of £3 as long as they are of a small enough size to be accommodated in the kiln.
+Wear layers if cold weather as we will be working outside (under cover as necessary) to clean off pots after firing.
+You may become hot if you spend time near the kiln.
+About the tutor: Bob Park studied ceramics at Harrogate and Bath Colleges of Art and has since made his living as a potter, producing a wide range of individual stoneware.
+He now owns and works from Greystoke Gill Pottery.

 |Workshop Date||Individual Price||Available places||Book|